wikisecurity/piiscan/README.md

 # How to Use It
 First, extract the downloaded archive.
 Then, run the file.
-- Windows: run piiscan-win.exe
+- Windows: run piiscan.exe
-- Linux: run piiscan-linux from the shell
+- Linux: run piiscan from the shell

 (*) Execution examples and tutorials are available on YouTube: https://www.youtube.com/@wikisecurityco.ltd.8891/videos  <br><br>